Business Initiative Home

 Why this matters: Recovery time prevents burnout.
 If you plan recovery, burnout decreases.

-Pro tip: Use our TAM SAM SOM Calculator to evaluate market opportunity and inform capacity planning.
+Pro tip: Use our TAM Calculator to evaluate market opportunity and inform capacity planning.
 Calculate market size to understand demand and plan capacity.

 Your Next Steps